Dilapidations in City of London

 Landlord-side strategy

-Use this route if you need a schedule of dilapidations, quantified demand, lease-end inspection planning, or a more disciplined landlord-side claim structure.
+Use this route if you need a schedule of dilapidations, quantified demand, lease-end inspection planning, or a more structured landlord-side approach to a claim.

-Best suited to lease expiry, interim schedules, and landlord-led preparation before a claim is served.
+Best suited to lease expiry, interim schedules, and landlord-led preparation before a terminal schedule is served.

 Tenant-side review

-Use this route if you have received a terminal schedule, quantified demand, or break-clause related claim and want a lease-led challenge to scope, liability, and cost.
+Use this route if you have received a terminal schedule, quantified demand, or break-clause related claim and want scope, liability, and cost tested against the lease obligations.

-Best suited to live dilapidations claims, break clauses, and negotiation support where liability needs testing quickly.
+Best suited to live dilapidations claims, break clauses, and negotiation support where scope, liability, and the cost of a claim need to be tested quickly against the lease.

 Fast document-led start

-If you already have the lease, schedule, Scott schedule, or quantified demand, start with a document-led conversation so the instruction begins from the paperwork.
+If you already have the lease, schedule, Scott schedule, or quantified demand, start with a document-led conversation so the instruction can begin directly from the paperwork.

-Useful where timing matters and you want to move straight from documents to a practical next step.
+Useful where timing matters and you want to move directly from the existing documents to a clear instruction without a separate scoping stage.

 Typically instructed by